What Languages are Easy to Language-Model? A Perspective from Learning Probabilistic Regular Languages: Practical Learnability of s

 At a high level, we test the learnability of \emph{random} representation-based \fslmAcr{}s by training neural LMs on strings sampled from randomly generated \dpfsaAcr{}s and measuring the distance between the neural LM and the \dpfsaAcr{}.
 Crucially, unlike most existing work, we do not have to rely on classification or next-symbol prediction accuracy-based metrics, but rather we directly measure the similarity of distributions which presents a much cleaner way of evaluating model similarity.
 Concretely, given an \dpfsaAcr $\pLM$ and a neural LM $\qLM$, we measure the KL divergence between the \dpfsaAcr and the neural LM:

 The KL divergence is an established and well-understood measure of the distance\footnote{Note, that KL divergence is not a \emph{true} distance, as it is not symmetric and does not fulfill the triangle inequality.} between two \emph{distributions}.
 As such, it lends itself naturally to evaluating the difference between LMs; in our case, measuring how well the neural LM has captured the distribution of the \dpfsaAcr{}.
 Such a holistic treatment of the difference between two LMs gives us a tangible and interpretable way of understanding how they differ.
 To compute $\KLFun{\pLM}{\qLM}$, we use \Cref{eq:entropy-diff}.
 We estimate the first term $\entropy\left(\pLM, \qLM\right)$ by computing $\widehat{\entropy}\left(\pLM, \qLM\right)$, the empirical cross-entropy between $\pLM$ and $\qLM$.
-The second term can be computed exactly by dynamic programming \citep{eisner-2002-parameter,zmigrod-etal-2021-efficient-computation}.
-See \cref{app:evaluation_setup} for further details on the computation of these evaluation metrics.\looseness=-1
+The second term can be computed exactly by dynamic programming \citep{eisner-2002-parameter,zmigrod-etal-2021-efficient-computation}.\footnote{$\KLFun{\pLM}{\qLM}$ can therefore be computed exactly if $\pLM$ and $\qLM$ are both DPFSAs.
+When $\qLM$ is a neural LM, however, the finite-sample approximation of $\KLFun{\pLM}{\qLM}$ is required.
+An issue may arise if $\KLFun{\pLM}{\qLM} = \infty$ since that would imply we are approximating $\infty$ with a finite sum.
+Nevertheless, we do not observe any signs of divergence of the finite approximations.
+Moreover, since the approximation comes from computing $\widehat{\entropy}\left(\pLM, \qLM\right)$, which, in our case, is exactly the objective minimized during the training of $\qLM$ (albeit on a different set of strings), we argue that $\entropy\left(\pLM, \qLM\right)$ is unlikely to be infinite.} See \cref{app:evaluation_setup} for further details on the computation of these evaluation metrics.\looseness=-1